isomerpages/imh-predict/index.md

   - infopic:
       title: HOW YOU CAN HELP
       id: infopic
-      description: We are looking for <b>participants</b> to [PREDICT STUDY METHODOLOGIES] and deepen our understanding of depression.
+      description: We are looking for participants to [PREDICT STUDY METHODOLOGIES] and deepen our understanding of depression.
       button: LEARN MORE
       url: "Preventing Depression: Investigation in Cohorts of its etiology and Trajectory.
 A new longitudinal study aims to comprehensively understand